AAlcazar5/encode-chefGPT-script/README.md

 ### Make Your Own Chef ###

 ## About The Project
 This is a student project from Encode academy.
 We are utilizing the ChatGPT API to create a chat app of different chefs with unique personalities.
-These chefs can then answer questions relating to providing recipes, critiquing recipes and providing constructive criticism, or offering a dish suggestion for a list of ingredients.
+These chefs can then answer questions relating to providing recipes, critique recipes and provide constructive criticism, or offer a dish suggestion for a list of ingredients.

 ### Built With
 - Python